I am happy to say I am now a published crossword puzzle writer! I had my debut in the LA Times on September 23rd, 2019. Here is a PDF of the puzzle!

-In January 2014, I had the ultimate pleasure of being on the writing team for the 2014 MIT Mystery Hunt after being on the winning team in 2013.
+In other puzzle news: in January 2014, I had the ultimate pleasure of being on the writing team for the 2014 MIT Mystery Hunt after being on the winning team in 2013.
 Here are links to the entire hunt and individual links to puzzles I wrote and am featured in!

 Everything — This page includes highlight reel and statistics!

 All Puzzles — This page links directly to all the puzzles!